rinikerlab/TorsionAngularBinStrings/README.md

 infoEnsemble.GetTABS()
 ```

-With you want to use the customTABS functionalities to analyze the ensemble observed in  a trajectory:
+If you want to use the customTABS functionalities to analyze the ensemble observed in  a trajectory:

 ```
 from rdkit import Chem